-For this report, the validation database was updated with ground-based NDACC UVVIS ZenithSky NO2 data (as usual) and MAXDOAS NO2 and HCHO data from KNMI and IUPB (as collected for the NIDFORVAL S5p validation project and already used in Pinardi et al. (AMT 2020), Verhoelst et al. (AMT 2021) and De Smedt et al. (ACP 2021), in order to cover as much as possible the period until mid-2024.
-BIRA-IASB ZenithSky BrO data at Harestua could not be updated for this report, due to BIRA-IASB responsible personnel absence and are replaced by some comparisons of GOME-2 to TROPOMI BrO VCD.
+For this report, the validation database was updated with ground-based NDACC UVVIS ZenithSky NO2 data (as usual) and MAXDOAS NO2 and HCHO data from BIRA, KNMI and IUPB (as collected for the NIDFORVAL S5p validation project and already used in Pinardi et al. (AMT 2020), Verhoelst et al. (AMT 2021) and De Smedt et al. (ACP 2021), in order to cover as much as possible the period until end of 2024.
+BIRA-IASB ZenithSky BrO data at Harestua could not be updated for this report, due to BIRA-IASB change of personnel and only the comparisons of GOME-2 to TROPOMI BrO VCD are updated.